LauraCuellarCa/Battleships_ADS/README.md

 # Battleship Game in Python with Tkinter GUI ⚓️

 This Battleship game is a classic two-player strategy game implemented in Python, featuring a graphical user interface built using Tkinter.
-The game offers an interactive experience where players can place their ships on a grid and take turns attacking the opponent's fleet.
+The game offers an interactive experience where players can place their ships on a grid and take turns attacking the CPU opponent's fleet.
 The CPU opponent utilizes a strategic placement algorithm to challenge the player.

 ## 🔗 [Function Explanations and Time Complexities](FunctionsExplained.md)
 ## 🔗 [Algorithms and Data Structures Explained](AlgorithmsAndDataStructures_Explained.md)